PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces-walkthrough.md

 ## Create pods in each namespace

-A Kubernetes namespace provides the scope for Pods, Services, and Deployments in the cluster.
+A PlaidCloud namespace provides the scope for Pods, Services, and Deployments in the cluster.

 Users interacting with one namespace do not see the content in another namespace.